Applegate Lake in Southern Oregon offers reliably good (and often great) fishing, especially for trout and bass.

 When the water is low, which can start in late summer or into fall and extend through winter, boat access is limited to the ramp at French Gulch.

 The Oregon Department of Fish and Wildlife generously stocks the lake with hatchery-reared rainbow trout.
-Most of the legal fish are planted during the spring, often in the April and May time frame.
+Most of the legal fish are planted during the spring, often in April and May.
+See below for this year’s plan.

 Bank anglers often turn to bait such as nightcrawlers or PowerBait.